-Where the term COND appears in the value column of this documentation (it does not actually appear in the control file), it indicates that the following section is omitted except under certain conditions, or that the factors included in the following section depend upon certain conditions.
-In most cases, the description in the Definition column is the same as the label output to the control.ss_new file.
+The term COND appears in the "Typical Value" column of this documentation (it does not actually appear in the model files), it indicates that the following section is omitted except under certain conditions, or that the factors included in the following section depend upon certain conditions.
+In most cases, the description in the definition column is the same as the label output to the ss\new files.